denismo/aws-iam-ldap-bridge/INSTALL.md

 That's it.
 You can then customize the instance or AMI to your configuration.

-Quick start from pre-build binary
+Quick start from pre-built binary
 =================================

 Download the binary package from [AWS_IAM_ApacheDS](https://s3-ap-southeast-2.amazonaws.com/aws-iam-apacheds/apacheds-0.2.zip).
 Alternatively, you can read [build instruction](BUILD.md) on how to build the same binary package.
-This package contains a self-contained installation of ApacheDS 2.0.0-M17 with AWS IAM bridge.
+This package contains a self-contained installation of ApacheDS 2.0.0-M17 with the AWS IAM bridge.
 It is designed to be used straight away on any Linux system which has Java 6 without any manual configuration.
 For example, it can be embedded into an AWS AMI and used for all your servers to allow the AWS IAM authentication of Linux users.